memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 For now, machine learning has had the most success in the computer vision field.
-Because of the insane amount of information contained in a single image, it was hard to develop algorithms that achieve both high accuracy and speed.
+Because of the insane amount of information contained in a single image, it was hard to develop algorithms that achieve high accuracy and speed.
-With machine learning, we can finally solve various problems just by sending the data to the model and let the machine find any patterns present in the images.
+With machine learning, we can finally solve various problems by sending the data to the model and letting the machine find any patterns present in the images.

 Computer vision isn't the only field reaping the benefits of machine learning.
-Email filtering, detection of malware, translations, sentiment analysis, recommendation system all use machine learning in some way.
+Email filtering, detection of malware, translations, sentiment analysis, and recommendation systems all use machine learning in some way.

 The most important thing is the data.
-Every day, we generate an insane amount of data, and, for many different things, there exists some kind of connection between the data.
+Every day, we generate an insane amount of data, and, for many different things, there exists some connection between the data.
 That kind of data can be represented with graphs.
-Nodes by itself can contain a certain amount of data, i.e. nodes are defined by their features.
+Nodes by itself can contain a certain amount of data, i.e., nodes are defined by their features.
 With edges, the amount of information we have about a single node increases because we can use nodes and edges in its neighborhood.
-Considering all that, we can say for sure that machine learning is something that could work well with graphs.
+Considering all that, we can say that machine learning is something that could work well with graphs.

-Lately, many papers about graph machine learning emerged with a lot of interesting problems being solved using it, e.g. node classification and link prediction that tries to find missing connections in the graph.
+Lately, many papers about graph machine learning emerged with a lot of interesting problems being solved using it, e.g., node classification and link prediction that tries to find missing connections in the graph.

-Also, something that will surely help the advancement of the graph-based machine learning, is a library supporting it.
-The library that we will be using throughout the tutorial and that we recommend is [StellarGraph](https://github.com/stellargraph/stellargraph).
+Also, something that will surely help the advancement of the graph-based machine learning is a library supporting it.
+The library that we will be using throughout the tutorial and recommend is [StellarGraph](https://github.com/stellargraph/stellargraph).
-StellarGraph contains a great number of algorithms and methods that enable easier definitions of the machine learning models that use graphs in any way.
+StellarGraph contains a significant number of algorithms and methods that enable easier definitions of the machine learning models that use graphs in any way.
-It's really simple to use and it offers great integration with Keras.
+It's straightforward to use, and it offers excellent integration with Keras.

 In this tutorial, we will mostly follow StellarGraph's tutorial for the node classification using the Cora dataset and [GCN](https://arxiv.org/pdf/1703.06103.pdf).
 The purpose of this tutorial is to